albion2000/tools-jpeg2pdf/README.md

 The png is placed in the same directory as the pdf.

 Only that tool makes use of the wand python library

+## scandirpdf2jpg.py & scandirpdf2png.py

+Is the reverse operation of scandir2pdf, the images created will be named like page_0001.jpg ...

+## scandirpdf2noocr.py

+Recursively remove all the ocr text from the pdfs.
+Can be needed if your ocr sw happens to append its generated text to the one already present.

+## scandirjpg2pdf.py

+Is almost like scandir2pdf expect that it will create one pdf per image.
+And will only behave like scandir2pdf on a directory, if a file named multi.txt is present